List of video games in the Museum of Modern Art: Background

+History

+The Museum of Modern Art acquired what could be considered its first video game on October 8, 2008: Feng Mengbo's Long March: Restart (2008), an homage to side-scrolling video games from the 1980s which depicts the Long March during the Chinese Civil War.
+In exhibitions, the interactive installation is displayed on a digital wall spanning 80 feet long and uses a wireless game controller for visitors to play.
+However, Long March: Restart was created as an art exhibition piece, unlike the titles in MoMA's video game collection.

+In November 2012, the MoMA announced the acquisitions of their first fourteen video game titles, with plans to expand the collection to up to forty games over time.
+The announcement stirred up controversy, as some critics argued video games are not considered art and therefore might not have a place in an art gallery.
+The initial line-up of video games was featured in the 2013–2014 exhibition Applied Design.

 Pac-Man is placed near the elevator exit, as it was assumed to be one of the most popular games on display.

-The exhibition stirred up controversy, as some critics argued video games are not considered art and therefore might not have a place in an art gallery.
-However, the collection is modeled after Philip Johnson’s 1934 exhibition "Machine Art," in which pieces of machinery such as propeller blades were displayed in a minimalist fashion to lay focus on their mechanical design.
-This set-up would create a "strange distance, this shock, that made people realize how gorgeous formally, and also important functionally, design pieces were," which, according to the exhibit's curator Paola Antonelli, is the desired effect of the exhibition.
-In order to minimize factors such as nostalgia, the games are displayed in a minimalist fashion where only a screen and controlling-device are visible on an otherwise blank wall.

-At least one other video game, namely Katamari Damacy, has been displayed in MoMA's design galleries before.
-The exhibition is part of a movement to include forms beyond traditional media that the Museum of Modern Art began in 2006, starting with digital fonts and later moving on to video games.
-MoMA has taken cautious care of traffic flow within the exhibit, placing games that are likely to be heavily played (such as Pac-Man) near entrances and exits.
-Games that would require a larger amount of time to play have had a demo version developed for them, so that visitors can beat those and move on.
+The exhibit, curated by Paola Antonelli, is modeled after Philip Johnson’s 1934 exhibition Machine Art, in which pieces of machinery such as propeller blades were displayed in a minimalist fashion to lay focus on their mechanical design.
+This set-up would create a "strange distance, this shock, that made people realize how gorgeous formally, and also important functionally, design pieces were," which, according to Antonelli, is the desired effect of the exhibition.
+In order to minimize factors such as nostalgia, video games were displayed in a minimalist fashion where only a screen and controlling-device were visible on an otherwise blank wall.
+The MoMA also took cautious care of traffic flow within the exhibit, placing games that were likely to be heavily played (such as Pac-Man) near entrances and exits.
+In addition, games that would require a larger amount of time to play either had a shortened demo version developed for them or were displayed via screenshots or video montages.
+The principles of this exhibition set-up would be used in future MoMA exhibitions featuring video games.

-Though the MoMA is mainly interested in acquiring a game's hardware and interface, the proprietary source code is considered the most valued.
-According to Antonelli, "when we cannot acquire the code, we acquire simulations, emulations, the cartridge, the hardware.
-But what we're interested in showing is the interaction by itself."